 Furthermore, for manufacturers of common pressure sensors with a well-developed technological infrastructure, the requirements associated with the switch to the production of the pressure sensor are almost zero.

-The institute is looking for partners to cooperate with via financial agreement or license agreement.
+The institute is looking for partners to cooperate with via license agreement or financial agreement.